veronikaro/MonteCarloMarkovChainMethods/README.md

 ## Image restoration using Markov random field models
-This repository holds implementation of Markov chain Monte Carlo methods, namely Gibbs Sampler and Metropolis Sampler.
-Its purpose is to show how to combine Bayesian approach, Markov Random Field models, and the Ising Model for restoring monochrome (black & white) images from noise.
+This repository holds the implementation of Markov chain Monte Carlo methods, namely Gibbs Sampler and Metropolis Sampler.
+Its purpose is to show how to combine the Bayesian approach, Markov Random Field models, and the Ising Model for restoring monochrome (black & white) images from noise.

 #### Thoughts:
 Denoising techniques can be especially beneficial for real-time computer vision applications & improving performance of neural networks that deal with classification & detection

 ## Notes on using the samplers
 1. Convert an image to its black & white version
-2. Add a noise to it using noiser.py
+2. Add noise to it using noiser.py
 3. Reduce the number of channels from 3 to 1
 4. Convert the image to the Ising model representation